hiero-ledger/hiero-improvement-proposals/HIP/hip-0000-tss.md

 }
 ```

-Block node and mirror node developers will be mostly interested in just the
+Block node and mirror node developers will likely be interested in only the
 `HistoryProofConstruction#source_proof` and `HistoryProofConstruction#target_proof`
 fields of these singletons.
-The `target_proof` is set only when the honest nodes
+The `target_proof` is set exactly when the honest nodes
 reach consensus on the zk-SNARK for a particular construction.
 The message in the
 `target_proof` field contains the zk-SNARK itself in its `HistoryProof#proof` field;
 and just as importantly, contains in its `HistoryProof#target_history` field the